openmeteo/haggregate/docs/api.rst

    destination record is null; otherwise, the destination record is derived even though some records are missing.
 In that case, the flag specified by *missing_flag* is raised in the destination record.

+   If an error occurs, such as *ts* not having a strictly regular step, :exc:`AggregateError` (or a subclass) is raised.

 .. _HTimeseries: https://github.com/openmeteo/htimeseries